Rudra: Shri Rudram

 The president of the Ramakrishna Mission, at Chennai, in commentating on the foreword to Swami Amritananda's translation of Sri Rudram and Purushasuktam, states, 'Rudra to whom these prayers are addressed is not a sectarian deity, but the Supreme Being who is omnipresent and manifests Himself in myriad forms for the sake of the diverse spiritual aspirants'.
 Shri Rudram occurs in the fourth Kanda of the Taittiriya Samhita in the Yajurveda.

 It is a preeminent Vedic hymn to Shiva as the God of dissolution and it is chanted daily in Shiva temples throughout India.

 The prayer depicts the diverse aspects of the Almighty.
-The Shri Rudram hymn is unique in that it shows the presence of divinity throughout the entire universe.
-We cannot confine the qualities of the divine to those that are favourable to us.
+The Shri Rudram hymn is unique in that it shows the presence of divinity throughout the entire universe, and that the qualities of the divine cannot be confined to only those that are deemed favourable.
 The Lord is both garden and graveyard, the slayer and the most benevolent one.
 The Almighty is impartial and ubiquitous.

 In the hymn, Rudra is described as the most dreaded terroriser (frightening).
 Shri Rudram describes Rudra the Vedic deity as the personification of 'terror'.
 The name Rudra comes from ru, meaning 'Roar or howl' (the words dreaded or fearsome could only be used as adjectives to Rudra and not as Rudra because Rudra is the personification of terror) and dra, which is a superlative meaning 'the most'.
 So Rudra, depending on the poetic situation, can mean 'the most severe roarer/howler' or a hurricane or tempest or 'the most frightening one'.